How To Reduce And Manage Stress Naturally

 • Try a Relaxing Activity.
 Explore stress coping applications, which might incorporate yoga, meditation, tai chi, or other gentle exercises.
 For some stress-related conditions, these approaches are utilized along with other kinds of treatment.
 Schedule regular times for these and other healthful and relaxing activities.
 Find out more about these techniques on the National Center for Complementary and Integrative Health (NCCIH) site at (www.nccih.nih.gov/health/stress).

-• Establish Goals and Priorities.
+• Establish Goals.
 Decide what must get done and what can wait, and learn how to say no to new jobs if they're placing you into overload.
 Note what you've accomplished at the end of the day, not what you've been unable to perform.

 • Stay connected with individuals who can provide psychological and other support.
 To reduce stress, ask for help from friends, family, and community or religious organizations.

 Total prevention of stress is neither possible nor desirable because stress Is an important stimulation of human growth and creativity, in addition to being an inevitable part of life.
-Moreover, specific strategies for stress prevention vary widely from person to person, depending on the character and number of the stressors in somebody's lifetime, and the amount of control he or she has over these factors.
-Generally, however, a combination of attitudinal and behavioral changes work well for many patients.
+Specific strategies for stress prevention vary widely from person to person, depending on the character and number of the stressors in somebody's lifetime, and the amount of control he or she has over these factors.
+A combination of attitudinal and behavioral changes work well for many people.
 The best form of prevention appears to be parental modeling of healthy attitudes and behaviors within the family.

 1. Gayle Encyclopedia of ALternative Medicine